bruno222/twilio-flex-plugin-sso/README.md

 ## What

-This is a [Flex Plugin](https://www.twilio.com/docs/flex/developer/plugins) that allows the Supervisors of your Contact Center to add/remove Agents by their own without the need of having an SaaS Identity Provider (IdP) of the market to manage your Agents.
+This is a [Flex Plugin](https://www.twilio.com/docs/flex/developer/plugins) that allows the Supervisors of your Contact Center to add/remove Agents by their own without the need of having a SaaS Identity Provider (IdP) of the market to manage your Agents.

-Of course, if you already have an IdP - specially the ones we support on our [SSO configuration Page](https://www.twilio.com/docs/flex/admin-guide/setup/sso-configuration#configure-your-identity-provider-to-support-twilio-flex) - it makes no sense to use this Plugin.
+Of course, if you already have an IdP - especially the ones we support on our [SSO configuration Page](https://www.twilio.com/docs/flex/admin-guide/setup/sso-configuration#configure-your-identity-provider-to-support-twilio-flex) - it makes no sense to use this Plugin.

-This plugin is meant for those companies who do not have an IdP and wants to have Flex running as soon as possible!
+This plugin is meant for those companies who do not have an IdP and want to have Flex running as soon as possible!

 **Disclaimer**: Ask your Developers to validate this Plugin, this is not production-ready code!